 The Instructional Council (IC) formally meets on the first Wednesday of each month from 1:30pm to 3:00pm during the fall and spring semesters.
-Meetings usually are held in the Dean of Instruction's Office, but can also be held virtually.
-Meetings are open to "visitors," i.e., non-IC members, to include UNM-Valencia faculty, staff and students, as well as the public at-large.
+Meetings usually are held in person, but can also be held virtually.
+Meetings are open to "visitors," i.e., non-IC members, to include UNM-Valencia faculty, staff and students, as well as the public atlarge.
 Visitors need not notify the Dean of Instruction or Academic Affairs Office prior to attending an IC meeting, but they should contact the dean ahead of a meeting if they wish to address the IC.
-The Dean of Instruction can be contacted as follows: 925.8601 (office) or lmusselwhite@unm.edu.
+The Dean of Instruction can be contacted as follows: 505.925.8601 (office) or lmci.nlm.edu.